 Just north of Balboa Park, you will find this lively, colorful, diverse, and gay-friendly neighborhood.
 Hillcrest is often compared to places like Greenwich Village, Castro, and Vancouver’s West End.
 It is trendy, pedestrian-friendly, and boasts blocks of bars, restaurants, shops, services, and entertainment venues.
 Most businesses are locally owned too.
 Hotspots include Hash House A Go Go, Crest Café, the Alibi, Flashback, and Buffalo Exchange.
 This neighborhood is full of bungalows.

 Do you have a fondness for old architecture with a ton of character?
 Mission Hills is an upscale but laid back area with beautiful older homes.
 Larger than average homes line the winding hilltop streets of Mission Hills, with the landscaping of each new one you pass more intricately manicured than the last.
 This neighborhood is beautiful and classy, but not nearly as snooty as what you will find in La Jolla.
-Much of the architecture is old, but has been nicely restored, and you will love that the houses are unique.
+Much of the architecture is old but has been nicely restored, and you will love that the houses are unique.
 You can tell the place was created long before builders started using three similar-looking cookie-cutter molds to create an entire neighborhood.

 There are a lot of young families and professionals in Kensington, and nearly everyone has a dog.
 Seriously, your neighbors will learn your dog’s name first before even asking what your name is.
 Oh, and Kensington Pet Supply delivers!
-Everyone goes all out with Halloween decorations here, and at Christmas there is a small festival, parade, and pictures with Santa.
+Everyone goes all out with Halloween decorations here, and at Christmas, there are a small festival, parade, and pictures with Santa.
 You will have a hard time finding a neighborhood more focused on community than Kensington.

 You will constantly hear people who live in University Heights say that their neighborhood is the best in all of San Diego.
 This is definitely a place where you will always feel safe, whether out for an evening jog or bike ride, or walking home from the corner bar.
 The location could not be better too, as you are minutes from Balboa Park, Hillcrest, and North Park.
-There is a Whole Foods within walking distance of anywhere in the neighborhood, and there are some fantastic small restaurants and bars.
+There are Whole Foods within walking distance of anywhere in the neighborhood, and there are some fantastic small restaurants and bars.

 If you are looking for a charismatic neighborhood with beautiful churches, countless outdoor cafes, mouthwatering Italian restaurants, and a fantastic weekend farmers market, you have come to the right place.
 You can’t help but feel as though you really are in a different country here, and the vibrant community is welcoming, whether you speak Italian or not.
 On the downside, parking can be a drag, especially on weekends, but if you already live here, you will not have to drive to your favorite brunch space Sunday morning.